autowarefoundation/autoware.universe/planning/README.md

 - To understand how Planning Components interacts with other components, please refer to [Planning Component Interface Document](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/planning/)
 - The [Node Diagram](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-architecture/node-diagram/) illustrates the interactions, inputs, and outputs of all modules in the Autoware.Universe, including planning modules.

-## How to Enable or Disable Modules, and Parameter Configuration in Planning Component
+## How to Enable or Disable Modules, and Parameter Configuration

 ### Enabling and Disabling Module